Kicks (film): Plot

-Fifteen-year-old Brandon (Jahking Guillory) longs for a pair of the freshest sneakers that money can buy, assuming that merely having them on his feet will help him escape the reality of being poor, neglected by the opposite sex and picked on by everyone - even his best friends Rico (Christopher Meyer) and Albert (Christopher Jordan Wallace).
+Fifteen-year-old Brandon longs for a pair of the freshest sneakers that money can buy, specifically the Bred Air Jordan 1s, assuming that merely having them on his feet will help him escape the reality of being poor, neglected by the opposite sex and picked on by everyone – even his best friends Rico and Albert.

 He visits a local store and finds that a brand new pair cost $350.
 He gathers the money by using his savings and by selling candy bars to people on the streets.
-As he continues to gather the amount he meets a guy in the neighborhood with a car full of "exclusive" Nike sneakers.
-He shows Brandon these who upon hearing the amount is $150 seizes the opportunity to buy them.
-Brandon heads home with his new black and red sneakers and anticipates wearing them.
-He wears them the next day and shows off the sneakers to Rico and Albert who fail to believe that he got the pair for only $150.
+As he continues to gather the amount he meets a guy in the neighborhood with a car full of "exclusive" sneakers.
+Upon seeing his desired pair of shoes, Brandon seizes the opportunity to purchase them for $150.
+Brandon heads home with his new shoes and anticipates wearing them.
+He wears them the next day and shows them off to Rico and Albert who fail to believe that he got the pair for only $150.
 He recites a fictitious story to them and seemingly convinces them into believing it.
 They head to the local basketball court and meet two girls, one of whom takes an interest in Brandon and invites him to hang out later.
-Believing that the sneakers have already started to "work their magic", he agrees and blows off hanging out with his friends in order to get ready for his first date.
+Believing that his Jordans have already started to "work their magic", he agrees and blows off hanging out with his friends in order to get ready for his first date.

-However, on his way home Brandon encounters Flaco (Kofi Siriboe), a ruthless gangster and his crew.
-They gang up on Brandon beating him up while recording him and steal his sneakers.
+However, on his way home Brandon encounters Flaco, a ruthless gangster and his crew.
+They gang up on Brandon beating him up while recording him and steal his shoes.
 Brandon ends up depressed by the events and Rico and Albert add fuel to the fire by making fun of his loss to which he retaliates.
 He swears to get his sneakers back and heads off with his friends in hopes of finding information of Flaco's whereabouts.
-Flaco is such bad news that everybody warns Brandon off, tells him to let the sneakers go, but Brandon declares, "They're not just shoes.
+Flaco is such bad news that everybody warns Brandon off, tells him to let the shoes go, but Brandon declares, "They're not just shoes.
 They're fucking J's."
 He meets one of the gang members in the park and throws a basketball at him which knocks the member over.
 He, Rico and Albert leave and Brandon tells the member to warn Flaco.